 New Zealand Honeymoon destinations such as Rotorua and Queenstown, are heavily promoted.
 But do Honeymooners know about the gorgeous and lesser known places in New Zealand?
 These Top 10 New Zealand honeymoon destinations and activities are for fun seeking, nature-loving Honeymooners.

 Where to begin with your honeymoon in New Zealand?

-As most international travellers begin their trip in Auckland and finish in Christchurch.
-We’ll start from North to South and add links for easy reference and information access.
+As most international travellers begin their trip in Auckland and finish in Christchurch, we’ll start from North to South.
+In fact, we’ll add some useful links for easy reference and information.

 1 – Waiheke Island near Auckland – for wine lovers

-Just a short 50 minute ferry ride from downtown Auckland, Waiheke Island is a gorgeous, relaxed gem surrounded by the bluest waters.
+Just a short 50 minute ferry ride from downtown Auckland, is Waiheke Island.
+This is such a gorgeous, relaxed gem surrounded by the bluest waters.
 It’s actually hard to imagine that New Zealand’s largest city is so close!

-Friendly locals and remote empty beaches are a welcoming sight as you arrive at the ferry terminal.
-Now you can either rent a car locally for the day, or join a vineyard/scenic small group tour.
+Friendly locals and remote empty beaches are such a welcomed sight – especially when you arrive at the ferry terminal.
+Now you can either rent a car for the day, or join a vineyard/scenic small group tour.
 Handy Hint: Take the 10am ferry ex Auckland harbour and back at 4pm from Waiheke ferry terminal.

 2 – Hahei Beach Coromandel Peninsula – Kayaking & hiking

 The question our travellers ask, is this, “shall we go to the Bay of Island or the Coromandel Peninsula”?
 We have written another travel blog on this subject – Bay of Islands v Coromandel for the timestrapped traveller.
 The key advantage with the Coromandel is there is less driving and the scenery is just as lovely as the Bay of Islands.
 You’ll get the same warm climate, the giant Kauri Trees and golden beaches on the eastern side of the peninsula.
 Hahei Beach is one of those top locations with beach access to the Cathedral Cove Walk and the glorious Kayaking from the Hahei Beach Village.